 1. Prioritize your goals: As an entrepreneur, you probably have a laundry list of goals you want to accomplish, but spend time narrowing in on which 1-3 goals are most important to you this year.
 Maybe it’s to take your business full-time.
 If so, what steps do you need to take to help you take your business full-time?

-2. Minimize the amount of decisions you need to make: There are so many decisions we have to make each and every day, even just as a human being, so the more you can simplify the amount of decisions you do need to make, the better off you’ll be.
+2. Minimize the number of decisions you need to make: There are so many decisions we have to make each and every day, even just as human beings, so the more you can simplify the number of decisions you do need to make, the better off you’ll be.

 Plan your meals out for the week, pick out your clothes the night before, pick certain days to do chores…whatever decisions stress you out the most find ways to minimize the amount of time you spend thinking about them and move on.